 Also described in the All About Coffee section is the many varietals of coffee plants, the intricacies of the coffee cherry, and the finer qualities of the best coffee beans.
-From Soil to Sip, Bean to Brew
+From Soil to Sip, Bean to Brew.

-Coffee Terms – History of Coffee
+Coffee Terms and History

 Did you know: There's no such thing as an "espresso bean" - espressos are just regular coffee beans that are typically roasted dark.
 Roasters will frequently blend in robusta beans for additional flavor and caffeine.